 I don’t think holiday appetizers get any easier than this!
 After a quick prep time and a short trip in the oven, you’ll be slicing and scooping this gooey cheese all evening long:

 Step 1: Chop all the topping ingredients and mix them together.

-Step 2: Place your brie on a parchment-lined baking sheet and top with all of the topping mixture.
+Step 2: Place the brie on a parchment paper-lined baking sheet and scoop the topping mixture on top.

 It will seem like a lot, but just pile it all on!

 Step 3: Bake until the brie is soft and the topping is warm and fragrant.